Our help is in the name of the LORD, who made heaven and earth. — Psalm 124:8

 The security of God’s defense is the theme of Psalm 125.
 The author is not cited for this song of lament.
 In the first two verses, “Mount Zion” was a symbol of stability and endurance in Old Testament times, and the mountains “round about Jerusalem” were emblematic of God’s protection for His people.
 Two types of people are described in verses 4-5: “those that be good” are contrasted with those who “turn aside unto the crooked ways.”
 The psalmist concluded with the assurance that God’s peace would be granted to His chosen people.

 Although the author and time frame of Psalm 126 is uncertain, most scholars believe it was a song of thanksgiving and rejoicing for Judah’s restoration from Babylonian captivity after the decree of Cyrus made that possible.
 Verses 1-3 convey that the captives’ joyous return to Jerusalem was so momentous it seemed like a dream; even the heathen proclaimed that God had done great things for the Jewish people.
 In verse 4, the psalmist pleaded for God to bring back the remaining exiles who had been left behind in Babylon.
-The “streams in the south” was a reference to the dry streambeds in the Negev region of Southern Palestine, which became torrential rivers during the rainy season; he longed for God to flood Zion with the residual captives in Babylon.
+The “streams in the south” was a reference to the dry streambeds in the southern Negev desert region, which became torrential rivers during the rainy season; he longed for God to flood Zion with the residual captives in Babylon.
 The well-known adage in verse 5, “They that sow in tears shall reap in joy,” indicates that while planting and tending crops often involves sweat and tears, the resulting harvest is well worth the effort.

 Psalm 127 is attributed to Solomon and focuses on the importance of relying on God, and the blessings of family.
 Because it deals with the issues of practical daily life, it is classified as a wisdom psalm.
 Verses 1-2 emphasize that both personal and civic endeavors are ineffective without God’s help, and that days of toil are valueless if one does not depend on God for daily needs.
 Verses 3-6 establish that children are a gift from God and gratifying to their parents; in society of that day, offspring were a source of security and protection in their parents’ elderly years.
 “They shall speak with the enemies in the gate” indicated that sons would represent their fathers in the city gate, where most business was conducted, in order to see that their fathers’ interests were protected.